 Chilli Crab is listed at number 35 on the World’s 50 most delicious foods, compiled by CNN Go in 2011.
 This Singaporean iconic seafood dish is a must try to complete the culinary exploring journey of any travelers.
 And here are the five best seafood restaurants in Singapore for you to have the best chilli crab.

 Chicken rice is one of few local dishes served in the menu of Singapore Airlines.
 It is also listed at number 45 on the World’s 50 most delicious foods complied by CNN Go in 2011.

 Chicken rice can be found anywhere in Singapore, from hawker stalls, franchised outlets to restaurants.
 This tasty and reasonably priced food is one of the daily meal choices of locals and travelers.
 Herein the five best Chicken Rice in Singapore you should concern above all.

 Kaya toast is toasted bread filled with butter and kaya, a jam made from eggs, sugar, coconut milk, and pandan leaves.
 The dish flavors will be enhanced when matched with half-boiled eggs, and hot tea or black coffee.

 These days, Kaya Toast is considered not only a national breakfast dish but also a popular snack that delights tea breaks of office workers and recharges tired shoppers after a long shopping tour.

 Our below list features the most delicious kaya toast that Singaporeans cannot live without.

-  People used to have bak kut teh for breakfast, but it can be occurred in any dining table of any meals of the day, breakfast, lunch, dinner or supper.
+People used to have bak kut teh for breakfast, but it can occur at any dining table of any meals of the day, breakfast, lunch, dinner, or supper.

 Herein the 5 best bak kut teh places highly recommended for you to enjoy Bak kut teh in Singapore.